National Library of Medicine - Citing Medicine

 Citing Medicine: The NLM Style Guide for Authors, Editors, and Publishers

-- Diagrammed Citation - Many people want to know how to format a citation, without learning why.
-The picture of the sample citation and the broad guidelines (the Introduction) may be enough for people in this group.
+- Diagrammed Citation - You may simply want to know how to format a citation.
+The picture of the sample citation and the broad guidelines (the Introduction) may be enough.

-- General Rules and Examples - Some people need to view the General Rules and Examples sections to get more information.
-They may have a specific problem to solve or their work requires them to build a general knowledge of citations they can later apply to specific cases.
-We explain the structure of citations and show what types of citations exist (Examples) and what special, difficult cases they may encounter (Specific Rules).
+- General Rules and Examples - You may need to view the General Rules and Examples sections for more information.
+We explain the structure of citations and include a variety of citations (Examples) for different circumstances.

-- Specific Rules - A few people may need to review the Specific Rules included to solve a specific problem, such as handling non-English citations.
+- Specific Rules - You may need to review the Specific Rules to solve a specific problem, such as handling non-English citations.

-If all you need are a few examples of citations, the NLM has a page with sample references you may find easier to use.
-This is the International Committee of Medical Journal Editors (ICMJE) Recommendations for the Conduct, Reporting, Editing and Publication of Scholarly Work in Medical Journals: Sample References page with over 50 examples for more commonly cited types of materials.
+If you only need a few citation examples, the NLM has a page with sample references you may find easier to use.
+This is the International Committee of Medical Journal Editors (ICMJE) Recommendations for the Conduct, Reporting, Editing and Publication of Scholarly Work in Medical Journals: Sample References.
+This page has over 50 examples for commonly cited types of materials.

 Your comments and suggestions are welcome.
-Please submit them to us using the National Library of Medicine Contact NLM form.
-At some point, you might see a question you ask included as an example in the publication.
+Please submit them to us using the Contact NLM form.
+At some point, you might see your question used for an example or clarification in the publication.